MAPLE: Metadata Augmented Private Language Evolution: Preliminaries

 \section{Preliminaries}

-\textbf{Differential Privacy (DP).} \textbf{Differential Privacy (DP).} DP~\citep{dwork2006calibrating} is the gold standard for privacy, which is not only adopted by the U.S. government~\citep{abowd2018us} but also by the industry~\citep{ding2017collecting,thakurta2017learning,xu-etal-2023-federated}.
+\textbf{Differential Privacy (DP).} DP~\citep{dwork2006calibrating} is the gold standard for privacy, which is not only adopted by the U.S. government~\citep{abowd2018us} but also by the industry~\citep{ding2017collecting,thakurta2017learning,xu-etal-2023-federated}.
 It provides a rigorous guarantee that limits what an adversary can infer about any single user's data from an algorithm's output.

 \begin{definition} A randomized algorithm $\mathcal{M}$ is $(\varepsilon,\delta)$-DP if for any two adjacent datasets $\mathcal{D},\mathcal{D}^\prime$ (i.e., adding or removing one sample) and any subset of possible output $S$, we have